crossplane/crossplane/docs/developer-guide.md

 ### Using App Stacks

-The [Crossplane Stacks Guide][stacks-user-guide] guide shows how to use a [portable App Stack][stack-wordpress-registry] that can deploy with any Infra Stack including: [stack-gcp][stack-gcp], [stack-aws][stack-aws], or [stack-azure][stack-azure].
+The [Crossplane Stacks Guide][stack-user-guide] guide shows how to use a [portable App Stack][stack-wordpress-registry] that can deploy with any Infra Stack including: [stack-gcp][stack-gcp], [stack-aws][stack-aws], or [stack-azure][stack-azure].

 ### Building App Stacks

-To learn how to build a "Hello World" Stack see the [Stacks Quick Start][stacks-quick-start].
+To learn how to build a "Hello World" Stack see the [Stacks Quick Start][stack-quick-start].

 For a complete App Stack, see the [portable Wordpress App Stack][stack-wordpress] with a kubebuilder-based app